 We see and understand football based on how we consume it.
-Before stadiums had video scoreboards, watching a game in person meant there were no opportunities for instant replay or slow motion.
+Before stadiums had video scoreboards, watching a game in person meant there were no instant replay or slow-motion opportunities.
 Instead, you had to pay attention and have a reasonable understanding of football to analyze the events on the field.
-In contrast, today's fan watching games on television benefits from replays and circles or lines superimposed on the screen and the commentary from the folks in the booth.
+In contrast, today's fans watching games on television benefit from replays, circles or lines superimposed on the screen, and commentary from the folks in the booth.

 Before television, of course, the only games you could see were those you attended in person, so fans who did not attend a particular game had to rely on newspaper reporters to tell them what happened and why.
 But, of course, newspapers, magazines, and other print publications had their version of instant replay: a sequence of photographs.